2023–24 Championnat National 3

-The 2023-24 Championnat National 3 is the seventh season of the fifth tier in the French football league system in its current format.
-For this season only, the competition is contested by 154 clubs split geographically across 11 groups of 14 teams.
-The teams include amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.
-The competition starts on 27 August 2023 and is scheduled to end on 19 May 2024.
+The 2023–24 Championnat National 3 was the seventh season of the fifth tier in the French football league system in its current format.
+For this season only, the competition was contested by 154 clubs split geographically across 11 groups of 14 teams.
+The teams included amateur clubs (although a few were semi-professional) and the reserve teams of professional clubs.
+The competition began on 27 August 2023 and ended on 19 May 2024.

 Teams

 On 13 July 2023, the FFF ratified the constitution of the competition, and published the groups, although there were still some issues to be resolved at the time of publishing.

 Changes from the 2022–23 season were as follows: